Day 3 - Releasing negative emotions

 5. What do the colors in your piece tell you about this emotion?

-6. Now look at the shapes and all the elements in your drawing and describe each one of them and what they would tell you about your emotion.
+6. Now, look at the shapes and all the elements in your drawing and describe each of them and what they would tell you about your emotion.

 8. How did it feel to express this emotion in an image?